-From 1 July 2020, employers will be able to bring furloughed employees back to work on a part-time basis, meaning that they can be furloughed for part of the week or month and work for part of the week or month.
-There will be no restriction on the amount of time or working pattern that the employee works, save that the new arrangement must have been agreed with the employee and confirmed in writing.
+Flexible furloughing was introduced in the second phase of the Scheme and will continue in the third phase.
+Flexible furloughing allows employers to bring furloughed employees back to work on a part-time basis, meaning that they can be furloughed for part of the week or month and work for part of the week or month.

+There is no restriction on the amount of time or working pattern that the employee works, save that the new arrangement must have been agreed with the employee and confirmed in writing.
 Employees can also be moved between full-time furlough and part-time furlough as required (subject to the employee's agreement), or simply kept on full-time furlough.
-All types of arrangements will be known as flexible furlough from 1 July 2020.

-Employers will be wholly responsible for paying the employee for any time spent working.
-For example, if an employer wishes to bring a furloughed employee back to work for 3 days per week the employer must pay the employee her normal pay (as per her employment contract) for the 3-day period, and pay the associated employer NICs, employer pension contributions and any other contractual benefits.
+Employers are wholly responsible for paying the employee for any time spent working.
+For example, if an employer wishes to bring a furloughed employee back to work for 3 days per week the employer must pay the employee her normal pay (as per her employment contract) for the 3-day period, and pay the associated employer's NICs, employer's pension contributions and any other contractual benefits.
 The employer can then make a claim under the Scheme for 80% of the employee's pay for the remaining 2-day period.
-Over time, the Government's contribution to the employee's pay for that 2-day period will taper down from 80% to 60% (see section D below).